-Brandon Taylor is a Visiting Tutor (for DPhil supervision) at the Ruskin School of Art
+Brandon Taylor is a Senior Ruskin Tutor (for DPhil supervision) at the Ruskin School of Art

 Brandon Taylor is an art historian with research interests in modern and contemporary art, the history of art institutions, and post-revolutionary Russian and East European art.